7 major customer segmentation models (with examples)

 Improve product development.
 Segmentation helps you determine customer pain points and the needs and preferences of different customer segments.
 You can improve existing products by getting insight into your customer’s unique needs and preferences.

-The bottom line is that segmenting your customers allows you to personalize your interactions.
+The bottom line is that segmenting each type of customer allows you to personalize your interactions.
 A tailored approach like this impresses customers and helps you stand out in a competitive market.

 With personalization, it seems like I am sending the confirmation email myself to prospects.
 It helps us shorten the process.”